-A cover letter or “intro statement” is one of the most underrated weapons in a job searches arsenal.
-Remember when we discussed CV writing tips we mentioned that your CV is nothing more then an advert to get you an interview.
-To many desperate job seekers are more concerned with just sending out their CV then sending out a good CV.
+A cover letter or “intro statement” is one of the most underrated weapons in a job search arsenal.
+Remember when we discussed CV writing tips we mentioned that your CV is nothing more than an advert to get you an interview.
+Too many desperate job seekers are more concerned with just sending out their CV then sending out a good CV.
 You do not want to be just another job seeker, you want to stand out from the crowd and be noticed.
 Your cover letter will help you achieve this.

 4) Visit Friends and Family

 This is especially important when you are really feeling down and out.
 Your family and friends have supported you through tough times and they will support you through this.
-Sometimes all it takes is sitting down and enjoying your favourite home cooked meal made by mom.
+Sometimes all it takes is sitting down and enjoying your favorite home-cooked meal made by mom.

 Remember you will not have as much time to visit with family and friends when you are working all day, so take advantage of the situation now.

 (I am assuming that your family is supportive and your friends are a good influence on you.
 This is not always the case.
 If you do not feel that you will get the support you need then rather skip this)

 This must be my top recommendation for anyone currently in-between jobs.
 There are so many options available to anyone wanting to advance themselves.
 These options are largely dependant on your budget.
 They range from recognized formal qualifications to free online courses available to anyone.

 Try to make sure that this new skill is applicable to your new job and then add it to your CV as soon as you complete it.
 This shows employers that you are a proactive person wanting to better themselves wherever possible.